Package Torello.HTML

 HTMLTokException - If any of the tags passed are not valid HTML tags.

-SingletonException - If and of the 'htmlTags' are 'singleton' (Self-Closing) Tags, this exception will throw.
+SingletonException - If and of the String-Tags passed to parameter 'htmlTags' are 'singleton' (Self-Closing) Tags, then this exception throws

 Code: